What Is a Trading Journal?

 So you skip a day.
 Then a week.
 Then you stop altogether.

-Modern trading journal software solves this by auto-importing your trades directly from your broker.
-No manual entry.
-No formulas.
-No copy-pasting.
+Modern trading journal software solves it by auto-importing your trades straight from your broker.
+No manual entry, no formulas, no copy-pasting.
 Your trades show up automatically, plotted on charts, with metrics calculated for you.

-The only thing you need to add is your notes, your tags, and your reflections.
-That takes a few minutes.
-And those few minutes are where the real learning happens.
+The only thing you add is your notes, your tags, and your reflections.
+The whole thing takes a few minutes.

-If you tried journaling before and quit, it was not because journaling does not work.
-It was because the method was not sustainable.
+If you tried journaling before and quit, the method wasn't sustainable.

 How to Actually Use a Trading Journal (Daily Workflow)

-Knowing what a trading journal is and actually using one every day are two different things.
-Here is a simple workflow that works.
+Knowing what a journal is and using one every day are two different things.
+Use this workflow.

 Before the Market Opens

-Set aside time before the session to prepare.
-At least 30 to 60 minutes.
+Set aside time before the session.
+30 to 60 minutes minimum.

 Check the economic calendar.
-Is there a FOMC announcement?
-CPI data?
+FOMC?
+CPI?
+NFP?
 Earnings?

 Note what happened in the previous session.
-Where did the market close?
-What is the overnight action doing?
+Where did price close?
+What's overnight doing?

 Build 2 to 3 "if/then" scenarios.
-Not predictions — reactions.
-"If price breaks above this level, I look for longs with a pullback entry.
+"If price breaks above this level, I look for longs on a pullback.
 If it rejects, I look for shorts below this zone."

 Write down personal reminders.
 What was your biggest mistake last week?
-What rule do you need to follow today?
+What rule do you have to follow today?

 Check in with yourself.
 How did you sleep?
-How is your energy?
+How's your energy?
 Are you distracted?
-If the answer is bad, consider reducing your size or not trading at all.
+If the answer is bad, reduce your size — or don't trade at all.

 Every 15 to 30 minutes, pause and check in.